 WHAT YOU NEED TO KNOW:

-If you find a newborn who is not breathing normally:
+What to do if you find a newborn who is not breathing normally:

-To open a newborn's airway:
+How to open a newborn's airway:

-To give rescue breaths:
+How to give rescue breaths:

 - Give 1 breath (1 second for each breath) into the newborn.
 Do not give large breaths.
 Do not breathe hard or fast.
 Take a normal breath for yourself after each breath that you give.

 - The newborn's chest will rise each time you give a rescue breath if his or her airway is open.
 You may need to change his or her head position to reopen the airway.
 If you still cannot get air in, the airway may be blocked by an object.
 Look again to see if you find an object you can remove.

 Chest compressions press the heart between the spine and sternum (breastbone).
 This forces blood out of the heart and to the newborn's brain and body.

 - Put the pads of your 2 thumbs where the newborn's ribs meet in the middle of his or her chest, between the nipples.
 This area is called the sternum.